+'''

 {"sample_images":true, "sample_slice":"center", "sample_width":100}

+and you would get for example this:

+'''

 Project tag table

 In CATMAID, projects and stacks can be tagged.
 This can be done through the admin interface or the tagging tool (see Tagging).
 Based on a Project tag table data view type, a data view can create a table where each cell is associated with a row tag and column tag.
 Which tag is linked to which row and which tag is linked to which columns can be configured.